Monopoles, spectra of overlap fermions, and eta-prime meson in external magnetic fields: Effects of external magnetic fields on monopoles and Polyakov loop values

 The calculated results of the lattice spacing indicate consistency.
 However, the calculated results are approximately 10$\%$ smaller in comparison with the outcome derived from interpolation.
 We suppose that this discrepancy arises from the finite lattice volume and discretization effects, and we use the lattice spacing value of $a = 0.2457$ [fm] obtained from interpolation in this study.

-The configurations are prepared for two distinct temperatures at the low temperature $T$ = 50 [MeV] in the confinement phase and at the finite temperature $T$ = 200 [MeV] in the deconfinement phase.
+The configurations are prepared for two distinct temperatures at low temperature $T$ = 50 [MeV] in the confinement phase and at high temperature $T$ = 200 [MeV] in the deconfinement phase.
 The total number of configurations for each parameter is $N_{\text{conf}}$ = 60.
 A summary of the simulation parameters can be found in Table~\ref{tb:lattice}.